symon-ai/target-snowflake/README.md

 ### To run

-Like any other target that's following the singer specificiation:

-`some-singer-tap | target-snowflake --config [config.json]`
+`export-snowflake --config [config.json]`

-It's reading incoming messages from STDIN and using the properites in `config.json` to upload data into Snowflake.

-**Note**: To avoid version conflicts run `tap` and `targets` in separate virtual environments.
+Not following singer.io formats, export-snowflake just processes the csv file directly

 ### Pre-requirements

-You need to create a few objects in snowflake in one schema before start using this target.
+You need to create a few objects in snowflake in one schema before start using this export repo.

 1. Create a named file format.
 This will be used by the MERGE/COPY commands to parse the files correctly from S3.
 You can use CSV or Parquet file formats.